How to configure multiple Cloud Repositories account in one machine

 -f ~/.ssh/github_anyuser | -f specifies the filename and location where to save the key pair.
 It saves the private key at ~/.ssh/github_anyuser and the public key at ~/.ssh/github_anyuser.pub.
 If omitted, it defaults to ~/.ssh/id_ed25519. |

-๐ฆ What Files Are Created?
+What Files Are Created?

 After running this:

-~/.ssh/github_anyuserโ the private key (keep this secret)~/.ssh/github_anyuser.pubโ the public key (this goes into GitHub)
+~/.ssh/github_anyuser→ the private key (keep this secret)~/.ssh/github_anyuser.pub→ the public key (this goes into GitHub)

-๐ฏ Why Use Each Option?
+Why Use Each Option?

--f: Allows you to name and organize your keys separately per GitHub account or project, instead of overwriting the defaultid_ed25519key.
+-t ed25519: Faster, safer, and smaller than RSA.
+Supports modern cryptography.-C: Helps you recognize which key is for what — especially useful when managing multiple keys.-f: Allows you to name and organize your keys separately per GitHub account or project, instead of overwriting the defaultid_ed25519key.

-๐ Example Without Flags (What Happens?)
+Example Without Flags (What Happens?)

 If you just ran: